Malayt04/PeerChess/features/Readme.md

 # Features to be shipped

-1. Clock
+1. Clock - done
 2. Resignisation button
-3. Moves recorder
-4. Chatting
+3. Chatting